 Executive officers may elect to contribute a limited amount of their compensation to the qualified plan and make deferrals into the non-qualified plan (up to 90% of total compensation).
-Although the plans permit the Company to make discretionary contributions in an aggregate amount equal to up to 3% of the executive officer's cash compensation, for 2015 the Company made a contribution of 1% to the qualified plan, while no Company contributions were made to the non-qualified plan.
+Although the plans permit the Company to make discretionary contributions in an aggregate amount equal to up to 3% of the executive officer's cash compensation, for 2019 the Company made a contribution of 1% to the qualified plan, while no Company contributions were made to the non-qualified plan.

-Compensation Considerations for 2015.
+Compensation Considerations for 2019 and 2020.
 The tax effect of possible forms of compensation on the Company and on the executive officers is a factor considered in determining types of compensation to be awarded.
 Similarly, the accounting treatment accorded various types of compensation may be an important factor used to determine the form of compensation.
+The deductibility, for tax purposes, of compensation paid to named executive officers is subject to limits imposed by Section 162 of the Internal Revenue Code.
+Annual compensation exceeding \$1 million is non-deductible.
+Accordingly, all compensation in excess of \$1 million paid to any of the Company's named executive officers (and the Chief Financial Officer) in any given year will be non-deductible.

-For 2015, the Committee considered the possible tax effects of cash incentives and equity incentive awards that may not qualify as "incentive compensation" under Section 162m of the Internal Revenue Code.
-The Company held a "Say on Pay" vote at its annual meeting in 2015.
-At that meeting, in excess of 95% of the votes were cast "For" approval of our executive compensation as described in the Proxy Statement for that meeting.
+The Company held a "Say on Pay" vote at its annual meeting in 2019.
+At that meeting, in excess of 94% of the votes were cast "For" approval of our executive compensation as described in the Proxy Statement for that meeting.
 The Committee intends to consider these results as part of its ongoing review of executive compensation.

 Termination Benefits.
 Upon a Participant's reaching retirement age (as defined in the plan), all Long-Term Incentive Plan and Career Share restricted stock awards vest to the extent such awards have been expensed in the Company's financial statements.
-As of year-end, Daniel K. Frierson, Paul B. Comiskey and V. Lee Martin were the only Named Executive Officers eligible for retirement in accordance with the terms of the restricted stock awards.
-If Mr. Frierson had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 21,136 shares and \$117,726.
-If Mr. Comiskey had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 9,545 shares and \$53,164.
-If Mr. Martin had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 7,079 shares and \$39,427.
-For purposes of valuing the foregoing awards, the Company used the year-end market value of the Company's Common Stock, which was \$5.57/share.
+As of year-end, Daniel K. Frierson, and Mr. W. Derek Davis were the only Named Executive Officers eligible for retirement in accordance with the terms of the restricted stock awards.
+If Mr. Frierson had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 23,729 shares and \$27,289.
+If Mr. Davis had retired at year end, the number of shares subject to such awards that would have vested and the value of such shares would have been 8,732 shares and \$10,042.
+For purposes of valuing the foregoing awards, the Company used the year-end market value of the Company's Common Stock, which was \$1.15/share.